dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

-# Making the Installer in Windows
+# Making the installer in Windows

 While you don't need a fresh install of macOS to use OpenCore, some users prefer having a fresh slate with their boot manager upgrades.